Is Hanoi safe for solo female travelers?

 Get the Travel Ladies App

-How safe is Hanoi?
+How safe is Hanoi for female travelers?

 based on 12 experiences from female travelers